 The bigger, the better with carpets – you’ll need an all-encompassing gray or off-white carpet with geometric patterns to envelop a room and create a cocoon of warmth.
 Persian handmade stonewash vintage carpets are sought-after rugs too.
 The natural colors are faded out to give these semi-antique carpets an extra unique look.

-Picture these carpets sprinkled with Hair on Hide Poufs – the mix of textures is a visual trick that creates the illusion of more depth and openness in a room.
+Picture these carpets sprinkled with poufs – the mix of textures is a visual trick that creates the illusion of more depth and openness in a room.
 Faux leather ottomans also ooze comfort and warmth, and the neutral color means they match with a range of bold furniture items.

 Room divider screens made of rattan or carved wood are versatile pieces that will instantly transform a room – you have the flexibility to go for a dark stained or bleach finish depending on your room’s aesthetics.

 A pegboard room divider offers the privacy of traditional design along with the storage capacity of shelving units.
 You can hang bags, books, trinkets, and cove hanging planters to add a little greenery and improve the overall air quality of the space.

 Sliding barn doors are a popular design choice in country-style decorating schemes too.
 Mounted on runners, the rustic statement screens can be drawn across or opened up for entertaining.
 Recycled wooden palettes can also separate rooms in original ways.
 For example, a cozy bathroom enclave can be custom-made to link with your bedroom closely.

 Farmhouse decor embraces anything and everything cozy and nostalgic for an effortlessly timeless and homey look.
 Focus on unique, natural chair designs, pair carpets with other homey items, and create cozy spaces with innovative room dividers.
 And don’t forget the light fixtures!